 The architecture styles of these houses were classically inspired.
 Genuine Malay-styled timber fascia boards are found within and Chinese inspired bas relief depicting animals are incorporated under large second-storey side windows, which drench the interior with abundant sunlight during the day.
 For that truly experiential and inspirational photography session while fully decked in Peranakan splendor, there is no better place to take your pictures than within these traditional houses.

-A studio like White Room Studio will be an excellent choice for a Peranakan shoot, as it is strategically located in the heart of centrally-accessible River Valley Road and has been the go-to portraiture studio for many families as well as corporate professionals.
+A studio like White Room Studio will be an excellent choice for a Peranakan-themed family photoshoot, as it is strategically located in the heart of centrally-accessible River Valley Road and has been the go-to portraiture studio for many families as well as corporate professionals.
 It is situated in a Peranakan heritage shophouse which has been around since 1927, and has large windows, bright sunlight and a balcony overlooking Fort Canning Hill.